Updated February 2020

 And if you prefer to get off the beaten path, I’d recommend skipping Lofoten and heading either north to Vesterålen, or south to the Helgeland coast.
 I’ve written more about visiting Vesterålen here and you can find my Helgeland travel guides here.

 Personally I love the Helgeland coast and the islands here are a lot like what Lofoten used to be.
 You’ll find the same picturesque fisherman cabins and dramatic mountain peaks rising out of the ocean, with far fewer tourists.
 The people on the Helgeland coast are also incredibly friendly, and luckily not annoyed by visitors as many Lofoten locals are.
+And you can definitely camp here – I had the best time camping on Træna, and I was the only tent in sight!

 You could also consider visiting Senja, which has beautiful hikes and dramatic landscape, but it’s quickly becoming very touristy as well.
 Or for a quieter escape, Dyrøy is a lovely island near Senja which still feels like a quiet escape.